Faculty Award for Excellence and Faculty Award for Innovation

 The Rules

-• A committee will select the recipients.
-This committee will be made up of: the two faculty awardees from the previous year, a student, the Dean of Library and Employee Development and the Executive Vice President of Instruction, Finance and Planning.
+- A committee will select the recipients.
+This committee will be made up of: the two faculty awardees from the previous year, a student, the Dean of Library and Employee Development and the Vice President of Instruction.

 The Award

-• Recipients of the Dan Evans/Faculty of Excellence Award have their names engraved on a plaque showcased at Seattle Central.
+- Recipients of the Dan Evans/Faculty of Excellence Award have their names published on the Faculty Award for Excellence and Faculty Award for Innovation Website.

 Nominations